 Why did you change the recipe?

 We’ve invested in a brand new high tech manufacturing plant in the Hawkes Bay which has allowed us to look at how we can innovate with our great products.
 At the new plant the opportunity came up for us to make Primo stay fresh for longer and to reduce the sugar content with the same great taste.
 We thought you would like that, so we went for it!

 How do you get Primo to stay fresher for longer?

 We’ve moved our manufacturing to a new high tech plant which enables us to fill our bottle in a completely enclosed human free environment, this helps to extend it’s shelf life.
 At the same time we use fresh milk and ultra heat it to 140 degrees, which is something we already do at our current plant.
 So really it’s the new manufacturing site that allows us to extend the shelf life.
 The new site is in the sunny Hawkes Bay.

 How long did Primo stay fresh for before you changed the process?

 About 25 days unopened if refrigerated during that time.

 How long does Primo last for now?

-Primo now has a shelf life of 6 months, as long as it’s unopened.
-It doesn’t need to be stored in the fridge, but of course tastes much better if chilled.
+Lime Primo has a shelf life of 9 months, Banana and Chocolate 8 months and Strawberry 6 months, as long as they’re unopened.
+They doesn’t need to be stored in the fridge, but of course tastes much better if chilled.